marinfotache/Data-Processing-Analysis-Science-with-R/09 Exploratory Data Analysis/readme.md

-Exploratory Data Analysis with ggplot2 and some specialized packages (`DataExplorer`, `inspectdf`, ...).
+Exploratory Data Analysis with the ggplot2 ecosystem and some specialized packages (`DataExplorer`, `inspectdf`, ...).